 - Return flights from London Gatwick to Guernsey

-- Three nights' dinner, bed and breakfast at La Barbarie Hotel, St Peter Port, Guernsey and one night at Stocks Hotel, Sark
+- Three nights' dinner, bed and breakfast at La Barbarie Hotel, St Martin, Guernsey and one night at Stocks Hotel, Sark

 - Return ferry crossings from Guernsey to Sark